Sricharan: Career

-Having debuted in the 2008 Tamil film Mudhal Mudhal Mudhal Varai, Sri Charan went on to make his break with Radha Mohan's 2011 film Payanam or Gaganam where he acted in a double role.
+Having debuted in the 2008 Tamil film Mudhal Mudhal Mudhal Varai, Sricharan went on to make his break with Radha Mohan's 2011 film Payanam or Gaganam where he acted in a double role.
 He then portrayed a supporting role in the Siddharth starrer 180 directed by Jayendra.
 He played the role of a guy next door, a radio jockey in San Francisco, United States.